felipet/gittutorial/git_basics.md

 We can identify the following key components:
 - **The commit's message**: Usually a short sentence that describes the purpose of the changes.
-- **The commit's author**: Every commit needs to identify the author of the changes.
+- **The commit's author**: Every commit needs to identify the author of the changes (plus his/her email).
 - **A timestamp**: This reference allows ordering the changes by time.
 - **A hash**: How do we identify every commit unambiguously?
 Easy, a hash of the commit is used as identifier.
 Though we usually see a hash composed of 7 alpha-numeric characters, a commit hash includes 40 alpha-numeric characters.